dbqrs/dbqrs.github.io/_posts/2024-09-07-change-request.md

 ---
 author: rs
-title: Method of Procedure (MOP)
+title: Change Request Documentation
 date: 2024-09-07 02:00:00 -0500
 categories: [support]
-tags: [mop, procedure, planning, management]
+tags: [change, procedure, planning, management]
 ---

-A **Method of Procedure (MOP)** is a detailed, step-by-step guide used in IT projects to ensure that network, server, or other infrastructure changes are implemented smoothly, with minimal disruption and risk.
-Below are some key elements and examples of what a good MOP for IT projects should include:
+A **Change Request** is a detailed, step-by-step guide used in IT projects to ensure that network, server, or other infrastructure changes are implemented smoothly, with minimal disruption and risk.
+Below are some key elements and examples of what a good Change Request for IT projects should include:

 ---